Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-context.md

 Bounded contexts allow us to complete the definition of a ubiquitous language.
 A ubiquitous language is not “ubiquitous” in the sense that it should be used and applied “ubiquitously” throughout the organization.

-A ubiquitous language is not universal.
+_A ubiquitous language is not universal._
-Instead, a ubiquitous language is ubiquitous only in the boundaries of its bounded context.
+_Instead, a ubiquitous language is ubiquitous only in the boundaries of its bounded context._

 The language is focused on describing only the model that is encompassed by the bounded context.
-As a model cannot exist without a problem it is supposed to address, a ubiquitous language cannot be defined or used without an explicit context of its applicability.
+As a model cannot exist without a problem it is supposed to address,
+A ubiquitous language cannot be defined or used without an explicit context of its applicability.

 ## Scope of a Bounded Context

 Different domain experts held conflicting mental models of the same business entity.

 To model the business domain,
 We had to divide the model and define a strict applicability context for each fine-grained model (its bounded context).